Housing and Community Development Commission (HCDC)

 Assist in the development of plans for informational and/or educational presentations to the full Commission.

 Meetings are held as needed, on the 2nd Wednesday of the month at 2:30 PM on the 10th floor of the County Administration Building in Waukegan, with occasional meetings at the Central Permit Facility in Libertyville (please see schedule).
-Two other meetings are held at the end of the calendar year to hear appeals and to review the work of the Application Review Committees (see below).
+Two other meetings are held at the end of the calendar year to hear appeals and to review the work of the Advisory and Recommendation Committees (see below).

-There are four Application Review Committees - 1) Public Infrastructure ARC; 2) Housing ARC; 3) Public Services ARC; and 4) Homeless Assistance ARC.
+There are four Advisory and Recommendation Committees; 1) Public Infrastructure ARC, 2) Housing ARC, 3) Public Services ARC and 4) Homeless Assistance ARC.
 The ARC membership is as follows:

 || Diane Hewitt